philswatton/philswatton.github.io/research.md

 ## PhD Thesis

 My PhD thesis is titled <strong>Three Essays on the Measurement of Political Ideology</strong>.
-It has three component papers:
+It has three component papers, along with an introduction and conclusion which I'm particularly proud of (typos aside):

 1. Agree to Agree: Correcting Acquiescence Bias in the Case of Fully Unbalanced Scales with Application to UK Measurements of Political Beliefs
 2. Age Isn't Just a Number:  A Comparative Age-Period-Cohort Analysis of Political Beliefs in Europe